How to Register Your Vehicle in a New State

 Take these documents with you to the appropriate government office, usually the Department of Motor Vehicles.
 As waiting times at these locations can sometimes become quite lengthy, be sure to allot the appropriate time during your day.
 Also, have to appropriate amount of money for registration, usually between $25 and $60.

 You’ll have a limited time to register your vehicle once you move to a new state.
 The timeline for most states is 30 days, but some states allow more time than that (such as New Jersey).
 On the other hand, several states allow fewer than 30 days to register a vehicle (such as Michigan).

 Hit the Road with Everything You Need: Packing the car for road trips

 Drivers moving to a new state will also have to acquire a new state driver’s license.
 In most scenarios, this license can be obtained without having to take another road test.
 Most states will require a vision test of some sort.
-This process will also usually take place at the DMV or BMV, although some states have separate offices where registration and licensing is processed.
+This process will also usually take place at the DMV, although some states have separate offices where registration and licensing is processed.

 Registering your vehicle in a new state can seem like quite the daunting task at first.
 However, if you follow the steps laid out for you, you’ll be ready to hit the roads in your new home state in no time at all.